Mark McBath

-James Mark McBath (born November 18, 1957) is a former American football player who started as quarterback for the Texas Longhorns in the late 1970s.
+James Mark McBath (born November 18, 1957) is an American former football player who started as quarterback for the Texas Longhorns in the late 1970s.
 He was the starting quarterback in Darrell Royal's last game.

 Early life

 Mark McBath was a highly recruited high school quarterback who played at Richard King High School in Corpus Christi.
 He was All City once and All District and All South Texas two years in a row.
 He also made the All District team as a center fielder for the baseball team.